-Students enrolled in both general and honours Degree programs are taught by highly skilled, knowledgeable academic staff who are up to date with current applications of statistical methods.
+Students enrolled in both B.Sc. and B.Sc.(Honours) Degree programs are taught by highly skilled, knowledgeable academic staff who are up to date with current applications of statistical methods.
 Most of the basic core teachings are provided through lectures while seminars and group tutorials offer the opportunity to discuss subject matter in greater detail and raise questions in a more informal setting.